trakyari/multiplayerSumoBot/README.md

 We personally followed this tutorial https://ourcodeworld.com/articles/read/1175/how-to-create-and-configure-your-own-stun-turn-server-with-coturn-in-ubuntu-18-04

-* robots assembled and connected to WiFi.
+* Robots assembled and connected to WiFi.
 Robot IP's must be set in the cloud server web server (NGINX/Apache) on a reverse proxy to redirect WSS to WS.
+We needed to do this because the current implementation of ESPAsyncWebserver cannont accept secure connections.
 Example config for NGINX:
 ```sh
 location /proxyBotExample {